-Killer whales have the second-heaviest brains among marine mammals, after Sperm whales.
-They are known to teach their offspring and to imitate other creatures.
+It probably shouldn't be surprising that orcas are so smart.
+Killer whales have the second-heaviest brains among marine mammals, after only sperm whales.
+We already know that they teach their offspring and to imitate other creatures.
 They also have advanced communication skills.
-The killer whale’s use of dialects and the passing of other learned behaviours from generation to generation have been described as a form of animal culture.
+They pass learned behaviors from generation to generation -- a form of animal culture.

 "There's been an idea for a long time that killer whales learn their dialect, but it isn't enough to say they all have different dialects so therefore they learn.
 There needs to be some experimental proof so you can say how well they learn and what context promotes learning," Bowles said.